rassd11/mydevproject/README.md

 while the infrastructure part goal is to set up private s3 bucket on given aws account with cloudfront by using terraform and terragrunt and make sure that the bucket will be accessible only fron cloudfront. and its all wrapped with github actions pipeline.

-## The Approach
-When i started to work on my program my approach was to keep things balanced between best practices and keep things simple.

 ## Getting Started